 Building Membership Site with a Membership Plugin

-For a more robust membership site simple membership plugin is a better option.
+For a more robust membership site, the Simple membership plugin is a better option.
 You should also know that you are not limited to only these two plugins; there are several other free and premium plugins you can try out.
 I will illustrate using members plugin how you can quickly build a membership site.

 Using Members Plugin to build a Membership Site